I have come up with the easiest way how to make tiramisu, using leftover cake! This recipe is also completely vegan and gluten-free.

 Vegan Mascarpone Inspired Filling

-- Cream together the other 1/2 of the cream with the cream cheese and condensed milk80 ml Vegan Plant based double cream, 2 tbsp Vegan Condensed Milk, 200 g Vegan cream cheese
+- Cream together the other ½ of the cream with the cream cheese and condensed milk80 ml Vegan Plant based double cream, 2 tablespoon Vegan Condensed Milk, 200 g Vegan cream cheese

 - And set aside.